linwoodc3/LC3-Creations/README.md

-A collection of project and code from personal learning and experimentation.
+A collection of projects and code from personal learning and experimentation.